ananddasani/Android_Apps/README.md

 ## Learn Java First :P

-If you are willing to Learn Java Language, I have made One Awesome Course for you have a tour first,
+If you are willing to Learn Java Language, I have made One Awesome Course for you, Have a tour first,

 [My Java Course](https://github.com/ananddasani/Java-Practice-Course)